-5The related literature commonly refers to the fob price rather than the fas price.
-The fas price (for "Free Alongside Ship") means that the seller must transport the goods all the way to the dock, close enough to be reached by the crane of the ship it will be transported in.
-It is also the seller's responsibility

-"customs value" in the US trade statistics divided by the shipping weight; in other words, it is the price for one kg of the good net of transportation costs.
-The cif price is then computed as the sum of the customs value and freight charges, once again divided by the shipping weight.
-Our dependant variable is finally computed as the ratio of the cif price divided by the fas price.
-By construction higher than 1, the variable provides a measure of transport costs as a proportion of the good's price, an ad-valorem equivalent.
-This is a quite standard and widespread strategy, as emphasized by Anderson and Van Wincoop (2004).
+"customs value" in the US trade statistics divided by the shipping weight; in other words, it is the price for one kg of the goods net of transportation costs.
+The CIF price is then computed as the sum of the customs value and freight charges, once again divided by the shipping weight.
+Our dependent variable is finally computed as the ratio of the CIF price divided by the FAS price.
+By construction higher than 1, the variable provides a measure of transport costs as a proportion of the goods’ price, an ad-valorem equivalent.
+This is quite a standard and widespread strategy, as emphasized by Anderson and Van Wincoop (2004).

 Obviously, this dataset has limitations.
-First, it restricts our analysis to the study of international transport costs, as our measure of the cif-fas price gap only covers freight, insurance and handling costs.
-It is thus silent about the others dimensions of international trade costs.
-Second, in terms of transport costs per se, our measure omits the "indirect" costs related to the time value of goods on their way to their export market (including holding cost for the goods in transit, inventory cost due to buffering the variability of delivery dates, preparation costs associated with shipment size...).
+First, it restricts our analysis to the study of international transport costs, as our measure of the CIF-FAS price gap only covers freight, insurance and handling costs.
+It is thus silent about the other dimensions of international trade costs.
+Second, in terms of transport costs per se, our measure omits the "indirect" costs related to the time value of goods on their way to their export market (including holding cost for the goods in transit, inventory cost due to buffering the variability of delivery dates, preparation costs associated with shipment size, etc).
 In this respect, this dataset embraces only a partial view of international transport barriers.
 However, it is also clear that these direct transport costs do represent a sizable share of trade costs.
 According to Anderson and Van Wincoop (2004), the 21% markup over production costs coming from transport costs includes both directly measured freight costs (11%) and "indirect" costs that amount to a 9% tax equivalent.
-Further, the evidence summarized in Anderson and Van Wincoop (2004) points to a persisting importance of direct transport costs, especially compared to other trade barriers.
-They remain more important than, e.g., policy barriers (8% tax equivalent), language barrier (7%) or information cost (6%).6
+Further, the evidence summarized in Anderson and Van Wincoop (2004) points to the persisting importance of direct transport costs, especially compared to other trade barriers.
+They remain more important than, e.g., policy barriers (8% tax equivalent), language barrier (7%) or information cost (6%).

 Exploiting this dataset also has three advantages.
 First, it comes from a single, homogenous and trustworthy customs source.
 This limits the measurement error bias.
-Based on customs declarations, the US Imports Database inventories all imports (both values and quantities), by country of origin, to the United states at the HS 10-digit level, with a concordance code to the SITC 5-digit coding system.
+Based on customs declarations, the US Imports Database inventories all imports (both values and quantities), by country of origin, to the United States at the HS 10-digit level, with a concordance code to the SITC 5-digit coding system.
 In addition, the database reports information regarding freight, insurance and handling expenditures by transportation mode, land/ocean (or "vessel") and air.
-We will make use of this to enlighten potential differences in the dynamics of transport costs across transportation mode.
-Second, this dataset provides both the import price and the export price for the same good (for a given origin country).
-This is highly valuable, as it gives us a direct measure of international transport costs (at the country/sector level), from which we can estimate separately the levels of both the iceberg costs and of the additive costs, in contrast to e.g. Irarrazabal et al. (2015).
-Third, this dataset is available over a long time span, which we exploit for providing an
+We will make use of this to highlight potential differences in the dynamics of transport costs across transportation mode.
+Second, this dataset provides both the import price and the export price for the same goods (for a given origin country).
+This is highly valuable, as it gives us a direct measure of international transport costs (at the country/sector level), from which we can estimate separately the levels of both the iceberg costs and the additive costs, in contrast to, e.g., Irarrazabal et al. (2015).
+Third, this dataset is available over a long time-span, which enables us to analyze